What if I use my own car for business purposes?

-If your employer pays you more than the AMAP rate, this is considered a ‘benefit’ and you have to pay tax on the excess – see our section How is my tax collected? for more information.
+If your employer pays you more than the AMAP rate, this is considered extra wages and you have to pay tax on the excess – see our page How is my tax collected? for more information.

 Your employer must also work out whether you have to pay any extra NIC and if you do, they will take this out of your wages via the payroll.